JoelNiklaus/loss-landscape/README.md

 --dir_type weights --xnorm filter --xignore biasbn --ynorm filter --yignore biasbn > nohup.out &
 ```

-Please find the description of all the possible parameters in [plot_surface.py](plot_surface.py)
+Please find the description of all the possible parameters in [plot_surface.py](plot_surface.py).

-More examples in script/plot_examples.sh
+More examples can be found in [plot_examples.sh](script/plot_examples.sh).

-## Troubleshooting
-Do not use mpi when you run it on a single machine.
+Make sure you do not use mpi when you run it on a single machine.

 ## Citation